Image: ShutterStock

 Evidence-based medicine analysis shows that taking more than the advised phentermine dosage may result in unfavorable side effects.
 For example, there were reports that people taking more than the prescribed dosage experienced extreme fatigue, mental depression, and changes in sleep patterns (1).

-So, if you are on phentermine and found out that you are pregnant, then consult your doctor and take advice on how to stop using this drug.
+So, if you are on phentermine and find out that you are pregnant or wish to get pregnant, then consult your doctor and get advice on how to stop using this drug.
+Phentermine takes about eight days to be cleared out from the body.

 How Soon Can You Take Phentermine After Having A Baby?